This is a follow up to Engineering Designs for Reduced Costs.

-While the engineering design team develops new technical solutions that exceed customer requirements in a cost-effective manner, ongoing costs for the product will be controlled largely by the team that purchases the bill of materials (BOM) and assembly services.
+While the engineering design team develops new technical solutions that exceed customer requirements in a cost-effective manner, procurement strategies for reduced costs often fall to the team that purchases the bill of materials (BOM) and assembly services.
 In fact, there are several procurement strategies that exist to minimize the recurring full factory costs (FFC) associated with manufacturing technical systems.

 During the development stage of the project, the engineering team should ensure that all the required BOM components have reasons for their selection.
 In some cases, a component or service is requested during the prototyping phases but is not needed for production.
 The procurement team should hold the development engineers responsible for having a technical answer to each expense.
 The engineering team must be able to outline features that are critical and those that can be relaxed for cost removal.

 The BOM must have substitute components for each line item except for those rare single-sourced components.
 In most cases, two or more substitutes should be required.
 This will become important when future obsolescence or scarcity costs are seen with the primary BOM components.

 Each component within the BOM should be quoted through multiple distributors for the best pricing and volume terms.
 However, the buyer should also understand the internal costs of BOM component order fulfillment and logistics.
 It might not always make sense for only the internal procurement team to manage this aspect of the business, especially if the volumes are still ramping.
 A collaboration between your buyers and the CM sourcing team can leverage all of the best opportunities for a smoother PCBA/manufacturing process.